 There should be high-level cybersecurity objectives for all critical infrastructure sectors.
 These standards apply to companies in sectors that impact national defence, transportation, power, healthcare and communications.
 Developing cyber standards for critical infrastructure requires careful consideration of a company’s specific line of business, processes, and projects.

 A critical infrastructure cybersecurity policy must balance the needs of prevention, deterrence, identification, crisis management, damage control, and recovery.
 Cybersecurity requires a comprehensive understanding of the malicious actors, expanding attack surfaces, and the ramifications of a cyberattack.
 Developing critical infrastructure cybersecurity policy requires a combination of incentives, including a well-functioning public-private partnership, organised government leadership, and tailored incentives.
-Find out more about Cybersecurity Risk Management at a site such as jmpcyberinsurance.co.uk/what-we-do/cyber-liability-insurance/
+Find out more about Cybersecurity Risk Management at a site such as jmpcyberinsurance.co.uk/cyber-liability-insurance

 While most guidelines are designed for large companies, small businesses might not have the necessary resources to implement them.
 The cost of technical controls depends on the number of employees and devices, but establishing these standards is less expensive in the early stages of a company’s growth.
 By creating cybersecurity protocols early, new user accounts and hardware assets can be configured with minimal risk.
 Once these processes are set, they will only be known by company employees.